Now Open

 Is Washington Wheels Park free to use?

-Washington City parks are typically free and open to the public during posted hours.
-Washington Wheels Park is expected to follow the same public access model.
+Yes.
+Washington Wheels Park is free and open to the public daily.
 Helmets and protective equipment are highly recommended at all action sports facilities — check posted rules at the entrance for any gear requirements.

 What are the hours at Washington Wheels Park?

-Official Washington Wheels Park hours will be confirmed at opening.
-Most Washington City parks operate from sunrise to sunset with lighted evening access at select facilities.
+Check Washington City's official parks page (washingtonutah.gov) for posted hours.
+Most Washington City parks operate from sunrise to sunset.
 During Southern Utah's peak summer heat (July and August), early morning (5:30–9:00 AM) and evening (6:00–9:00 PM) are the most popular times for action sports use.

 Are there other skate parks near Washington, Utah?

 Yes.
 Sk8 George Skatepark is the primary existing skate park in the St. George metro.
 St. George also has skate features at Vernon Worthen Park.
-The upcoming roller hockey and multi-use rink at JC Snow Park is planned for future construction.
-Washington Wheels Park will be the first dedicated action-sports destination specifically within Washington city limits.
+Washington Wheels Park is the first dedicated action-sports destination inside Washington city limits, and one of the largest combined skate-and-BMX facilities in the country.

 Can I bring my bike to Washington Wheels Park?